 “Sir, Your colleague (or neighbor or even boss) Amit also purchased this.”

 There is a social proof.
 Your colleague has already purchased it.
 There must be something in this product.
-The more people in your group purchase the product, stronger is the proof.
+The more people in your group purchase the product, the stronger is the proof.

 How many times have we fallen for limited period offers?
 I have seen many stores that have SALE sign 365 days a year.
 You wouldn’t perhaps go in such stores.
 But if you see, the sale is only till Diwali or till the new year, you may reconsider your decision.

 How many times have you been told that, “Madam, this is the last piece available”.
 And you ended up purchasing the item.

 There is something in us that wants things that are scarce.
 This is the reason why rare antique or artworks go for millions in auctions.

 Therefore, such offers are merely to make those products look attractive to you.